jamesls/fakeredis/README.rst

 `fakeredis.FakeRedis`).
 It should even be safe to do this state sharing between threads (as long as each connection/pool is only used in one thread).

+It is highly recommended that you only use the aioredis support with Python 3.5.3 or higher.
+Earlier versions will not work correctly with non-default event loops.

 Porting to fakeredis 1.0
 ========================